-Agile is a set of ideals and principles that serve as the reference guide by all to structure their best practices.
+Agile is a set of ideas and principles that serve as the reference guide for all to structure their best practices.
 Kanban and scrum are frameworks that are put in place to help teams adhere to agile principles.
 Fundamentally, knowing the difference between Kanban and Scrum practices is the easy part.
 While the practices may differ, the principles behind the frameworks are largely the same.
 Both frameworks will help you build better products(and services) with fewer headaches.
 Both of these can be used successfully on the majority of projects.
-Each one may be more successful then the other depending on the project.
+Each one may be more successful than the other depending on the project.

 - Is the work plannable?
 (Software development)

 - Is the work repetitive?
 (Service desk/IT help desk)

 With these factors in mind, we can use the characteristics of an upcoming project to determine which framework would typically be most effective for the work.

 Scrum is an agile process that helps to deliver business value in the shortest time.
 Scrum teams commit to shipping working software through set intervals called sprints.
 Their goal is to create learning loops to quickly gather and integrate customer feedback.
 Scrum teams adopt specific roles, create special artefacts, and hold regular ceremonies to keep things moving forward.
 Its goal is to help deliver new software as quickly as possible.

 Kanban is a visual system for managing work.
 It visualizes both the process and the actual work passing through that process.
 Kanban teams focus on reducing the time it takes to make a project (or user story) from start to finish.
 They do this by using a kanban board and continuously improving their flow of work Kanban’s goal is that workflow should proceed smoothly at an optimal speed.